This website is an offer of PAIR Finance GmbH, Berlin, (hereinafter: “PAIR Finance” or “we”, “us”, etc.).

 E-Mail: info@pairfinance.de

-PAIR Finance GmbH is represented by the managing director Stephan Stricker.
+PAIR Finance GmbH is represented by its management.

 II.
 Contact details of our data protection officer